Theoretical Economics Letters

 If the incumbent is a low-quality firm, this equal to that the regulator is a leaders on the stage of quality choice, the leader aims at

-The condition of covered market is, equilibrium profits is,
+The condition of covered market is

 Therefore, in the case that the incumbent is a low-quality firm, the setting of social welfare standard is invalid, which does not affect the quality choices of the incumbent and the entrant.
 But if the incumbent and the entrant reduce quality level, it will be an improvement of social welfare.
 So in the case that the incumbent is a firm of low-quality product, the analysis is same to that under the entry behavior without quality regulation, the quality standard does not affect the behavior choice of the incumbent and the entrant.